dataconsulting-pl/APEX-Low-Test-Framework/README.md

 We decided to use the open-source license in good faith, and we hope that no one will abuse the freedom it provides.
 Either by rebranding or by reusing/copying the source code in a product that competes with us.

 # Credits
-This project is started and maintained by experts from [dataconsulting.pl](https://datacons.co.uk)
+This project is started and maintained by experts from [dataconsulting.pl](https://datacons.co.uk).
+If you need commercial support [contact us](https://datacons.co.uk/contacts/)